Christian Education Offerings

 Adult Class meets at 9:30 AM in the Parlor.

 Children's Church gathers during the 10:30 service.
-Children process together and rejoin their families during the Peace.
+Children ages 3-12 process together shortly after the 10:30 service begins to the Children's Chapel in the Parish Hall, and they rejoin their families during the Peace.

 Tuesday Morning Class - Priest's Bible Study meets every Tuesday at 11 AM in the Admin Building.